Public Utilities Department

 Please be advised that the City of Raleigh will now be referring to water service interruptions caused by loss or low water system pressure as a System Pressure Advisory (SPA).
-This terminology change will be effective June 1, 2018.
+This terminology change became effective June 1, 2018.

 A System Pressure Advisory is a public statement advising people to boil their tap water before using it, typically in response to an event that increases the potential for backsiphonage in the water distribution system.
 Such events would include a water main break or small or widespread loss of system pressure.
 In some cases, staff can make repairs to a water main while under pressure.
 When this process is used there will be no system pressure advisory issued.